 The above migrations are one way.
 So, once you complete the migration process from device or serial licenses to shared device licenses, you cannot then go back to either device or serial licenses.

-Once you’ve determined which machines you need to deploy Creative Cloud apps to, you can begin your deployment.
-Depending on your access requirements and current setup you may need to perform some of the following actions.
+Once you’ve determined which machines you must deploy Creative Cloud apps to, you can begin your deployment.
+Depending on your access requirements and current setup you may must perform some of the following actions.
 We recommend that you read this document completely before you start the deployment so that you have all the required information ahead of time.

 Adobe recommends that you use Enterprise or Federated IDs to provide access to regular students or lab users.
 These identity types provide your organization better control and monitoring.